August 6th and 9th, 2020 marked 75 years since atomic bombs were dropped on the cities of Hiroshima and Nagasaki, killing more than 200,000 people.

 Ms. Ray Acheson – Director of Reaching Critical Will, the disarmament programme of the Women’s International League for Peace and Freedom (WILPF);

 Mr. Cesar Jaramillo – Executive Director of Project Ploughshares;

 Professor Michel Duguay – former Coordinator of the Let’s Move Quebec Out of Nuclear movement and, more recently, has written extensively about genomics and the essential unity of humanity.

 Moderator: Earl Turcotte – Chair of the CNANW

-Following brief presentations, there will be discussion on the way forward toward a nuclear weapons free world.
-The event will end with a ceremonial ringing of a bell 75 times to mark each year since the bombs were dropped.
+The event ends with a ceremonial ringing of a bell 75 times to mark each year since the bombs were dropped.

 CNANW Steering Committee

 Earl Turcotte (Chair)